Frederick Morgan (British Army officer, born 1894): First World War

 Following the outbreak of the First World War in August 1914, Morgan's battery departed for the Western Front in October 1914 as part of the 3rd (Lahore) Division.
 Morgan suffered a near-miss from a German 5.9-inch gun which blew him into the air and buried him in a shell hole, and he was evacuated to hospital in Boulogne with shell shock.
 He was granted a short sick leave in England only to be present when news reached his family that his brother had been killed in action.
-On returning to the front, Morgan became aide-de-camp (ADC) to Brigadier General Edward Spencer Hoare-Nairne, the commander of the Lahore Divisional Artillery.
+On returning to the front, Morgan became aide-de-camp (ADC) to Brigadier General Edward Spencer Hoare Nairne, the commander of the Lahore Divisional Artillery.
 The artillery remained on the Western Front when the bulk of the division departed for the Mesopotamian campaign.
 As it took longer to train artillery than infantry, the Lahore divisional artillery acted in turn as the artillery of the 2nd Canadian Division, 3rd Canadian Division, 4th Australian Division and finally the 4th Canadian Division until their own artillery was sufficiently trained to take over.

 Morgan became a staff captain in February 1916, and was promoted to the temporary rank of captain in May 1916.
 The Lahore divisional artillery was broken up in mid-1917 and Morgan, promoted to captain on 18 July 1917, was posted to the 42nd (East Lancashire) Division as a staff captain.
 On 15 August 1917, he married Marjorie Cecile Whaite, the daughter of Colonel Thomas du Bédat Whaite of the Royal Army Medical Corps (RAMC).
 The couple had met on board the Rewa en route to India in 1914.
 Their marriage produced two daughters and a son.

-During the Hundred Days Offensive he served as brigade major of the 42nd Divisional Artillery.
+During the Hundred Days Offensive which ultimately led to the armistice with Germany on 11 November 1918, he served as brigade major of the 42nd Divisional Artillery.
 During the war Morgan was twice mentioned in dispatches, on 15 May 1917, and again on 5 July 1919.

+Of the end of the war and its aftermath Morgan later wrote: